 EASY TO REPAIR

 As long as the uppers are taken care of, it is easy to re-sole worn footwear.
 By heat sealing or bonding new soles to the existing welts, our footwear can last many years.
-We now offer an in-house re-sole service at our factory in Wollaston!
-To find out more and to see the terms and conditions please click here.

 For customer's wishing to use an alternative company, replacement soles can be purchased from our Accessories Collection here.